deadlyvipers/dojo_rules/introduction.md

-This is an introduction to dojo-rules
+This is an introduction to dojo-rules.
+Best couse looks to be JavaScript.